Table of contents

 By clicking on the Paragraph Button you'll generate a preset <p> paragraph that will appear on your landing page.
 The Paragraph looks like this:

-You can also change the font weight for each individual text box, by clicking Edit and then the dropdown next to the font size.
+You can also change the font weight for each individual text box by clicking Edit and then the dropdown next to the font size or from the menu on the right in the Font style section.
 Note that each font supports a different amount of weights, so you will not see the same number of weights for all of the fonts.
 For example, some fonts do not have bold options.

 Changing the Font Type

-We have preloaded 40 of the most popular Google web fonts for you to choose from.
-Access the font settings by clicking on the Font button found on the right Sidebar.
+We have preloaded some of the most popular Google web fonts for you to choose from.
+Access the font settings by clicking the Default fonts button on the right Sidebar.

-You can also choose a custom font setup by using the Google font and the Typekit font drop-downs.
-Here you can choose which font you want to use for headlines and which one you want to use for paragraphs.
+You can also choose a custom font setup by using the Google font drop-down.
+Here you can choose which font you want to use for headlines and which you want to use for paragraphs.
 You can also adjust the default font attributes from this menu.

 Why do we only allow two font types?